agentic-rules-writer

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Interactive tool to generate tailored rules and instruction files for any AI coding agent.
 Use when the user asks to set up agent rules, configure Claude Code instructions, create Cursor rules, write Windsurf rules, generate Copilot instructions, or establish consistent AI coding standards for a team.
 Supports 13+ agents (Claude Code, Cursor, Windsurf, Copilot, Gemini, Codex, Cline, OpenCode, Continue, Trae, Roo Code, Amp) with global, team-shared, and dev-specific scopes.
-Defers to the `using-ecosystem` meta-skill for ecosystem discovery (skills, agents, recommendations) and runs an interactive questionnaire for workflow preferences.About this skill
+Defers to the `using-ecosystem` meta-skill for ecosystem discovery (skills, agents, recommendations) and runs an interactive questionnaire for workflow preferences.Key capabilities

 Agentic Rules Writer